T3KScarecrow/Alagaesia-Wiki/Alagaesia/Factions/Minor Factions/The Sanguis Skaro.md

 - **Norrick Bleakfist**: A formidable Bloodhand, a former knight turned cultist whose armour is infused with runes that enhance blood magic.
 He acts as the cult's primary war commander.

 ### History:
-The cult's origins trace back to a forgotten age, whispered to have begun when a cursed scholar discovered the **Necronomicon** in the ruins of a Forebearer city.
+The cult's origins trace back to a forgotten age, whispered to have begun when a cursed scholar discovered the **Necronomicon** in the ruins of a [[The Forebearers|Forebearer]] city.
 This tome, said to hold the secrets of death, resurrection, and blood manipulation, drove the cult to practice unspeakable rites to unlock its power.
 Throughout history, the Blood Cult of Skaro has committed atrocities to spread their influence, sowing terror in the pursuit of their ultimate goal: awakening an ancient being from the void hinted at in the Necronomicon.

 ### Acts of Worship and Violence:
 - **Blood Sacraments**: The cult's primary ritual involves the draining of blood from willing or unwilling participants to empower dark spells, often using *ceremony* and *summon greater demon* as part of their rites.